DTKG: Dual-Track Knowledge Graph-Verified Reasoning Framework for Multi-Hop QA: The Proposed Method

-To achieve the above ideology, we propose the overall framework in Fig. \ref{fig:Overview}, it mainly consists of three core modules: Few-Shot~\cite{liu2023lost,lu2021fantastically,zhao2021calibrate} Promt-based Task Classifier, Parallel Fact-Checking Processing Branch, and Chained Reasoning Branch.
-Both branches refer to the Wikidata\cite{vrandevcic2014wikidata} knowledge graph as external knowledge source, while integrating semantic-embedding models and re-ranking models to improve the accuracy of relation matching.
+To achieve the above ideology, we propose the overall framework in Fig.\ref{fig:Overview}, which consists of three core modules: Few-Shot Prompt-based Task Classifier, Parallel Fact-Checking Processing Branch, and Chained Reasoning Branch.
+Both branches refer to the Wikidata\cite{vrandevcic2014wikidata} knowledge graph as an external knowledge source, while integrating semantic-embedding and re-ranking models to improve relation matching accuracy—further mitigating retrieval noise identified in RAG research~\cite{lewis2020retrieval}.